mcmoodoo/stETHer/README.md

-# Uniswap v4 Parity Pool with Dynamic Fees
+# Uniswap v4 RebasingParityHook with Dynamic Fees

 ## How It Works